Back to all articlesai implementation

 What is an enterprise AI governance framework?

-An enterprise AI governance framework is the operating system around production AI: the rules, approvals, guardrails, and monitoring that determine what an AI system may do.
-In practice, the strongest framework is built around decision rights.
-It defines which decisions the agent can delegate, which must surface for approval, and which stay human.
-That makes governance a runtime control system, not just a policy document.
+An enterprise AI governance framework is the decision-rights system around production AI: the rules, authority levels, approvals, and evidence records that determine what an AI system may do and what it must prove afterwards.
+The strongest version defines, per decision class, which calls the agent can take alone, which must surface for human approval, which stay human, and what audit record each of those levels leaves behind.
+That makes governance a runtime control rather than a policy document.

 How do you decide which AI decisions to automate?

 Score each decision class on four tests: reversibility, cost of a single error, volume, and data sufficiency.
-Reversible, low-cost, high-volume decisions with strong performance data can usually be delegated.
+Reversible, low-cost, high-volume decisions with strong measured performance can usually be delegated.
 Threshold-based or material-cost decisions should surface for approval.
 Irreversible, regulated, legal, or safety-critical decisions should stay human.
-The unit of analysis is the decision class, not the whole AI application.
+The unit of analysis is the decision class, not the whole application.
+If you cannot put a number on the cost of one error, the decision is not understood well enough to delegate.

 What is the most common enterprise AI governance failure mode?

 The rubber-stamp loop.
-The AI surfaces every item for approval, humans approve almost everything, and the organization mistakes that click path for safety.
-It adds latency without adding judgement.
-The fix is to recalibrate.
-Delegate the routine decisions the system has earned, tighten the genuinely risky ones, and stop using approval as a hiding place for unresolved uncertainty.
+The AI surfaces every item for approval, humans approve almost everything, and the organisation mistakes that click path for safety.
+You can detect it in the data: an override rate near zero combined with a median approval time of a few seconds.
+The fix is recalibration.
+Delegate the routine decisions the system has earned, tighten thresholds on the genuinely risky ones so fewer items surface, and stop using approval as a hiding place for uncertainty.

 Need help with AI implementation?